-Health care organizations should designate a team to guide processes for the selection, evaluation, and implementation of smoke evacuation devices.
-Many institutions already have product evaluation committees that can fulfill this purpose; others may want to assign this responsibility to a subcommittee of the implementation team.
+Health care organizations should designate a team to guide processes for the selection, evaluation, and implementation of adjunct technology devices.
+Many organizations already have product evaluation committees that can fulfill this purpose; others may want to assign this responsibility to a subcommittee of the implementation team.
 To ensure a successful outcome:

-- assign responsibility for coordinating the process, - obtain input from persons with expertise in or perspectives on certain areas (eg, frontline workers), and - maintain ties to the implementation team.
+- · assign responsibility for coordinating the process, - obtain input from persons with expertise in or perspectives on certain areas (eg, front-line workers), and - maintain ties to the implementation team.